500 E. San Antonio

 - Court Interpreters

 - Guadalupe Giron

 - The Court Interpreters are assigned to any and all the courts, including the Grand Jury, that require interpretation from English to Spanish and Spanish to English.
 They interpret during civil, criminal, family, and probate hearings/trials.
-The interpreter must be licensed by the State of Texas.
+The interpreter must have a Masterís license issued by the State of Texas.

 - Lisa De Mello

 - Upon request, the Court Reporters are assigned to any and all the courts, including the Grand Jury, and the Juvenile Probation Dept. that require a record in civil, criminal, Probate and family cases for hearings/trials.
 The reporters must be licensed by the State of Texas.
 They assist the court when the court's regular reporter is on vacation, out sick, at a seminar or at times when the court is running a double docket.